A guide to the choices available to replace Salesforce’s Retired Outlook Connector

 In the simplest possible terms, Salesforce for Outlook is aging out.

 While use of Lightning Experience satisfied the need for a technical workaround to the APEX call discontinuity between Salesforce Classic and IE11, it was always intended as a stopgap measure.
-Most customers have made the switch to Lightning, and Salesforce continues to refine its Microsoft Integration products.
-So, Salesforce is phasing out its support of Salesforce for Outlook now, in preparation for its retirement in June of 2023.
+Most customers have switched to Lightning, and Salesforce continues to refine its Microsoft Integration products.
+So, Salesforce is phasing out its support of Salesforce for Outlook now, in preparation for its retirement, now rescheduled from June of 2023 to June of 2024.

 In June of 2019, Salesforce transitioned Salesforce for Outlook to “maintenance only status,” which limited its availability to existing users only.
 This step marked the beginning of Salesforce’s phased retirement of the Salesforce for Outlook application.
 June of 2020 marked the next step in this phased retirement process, as Salesforce retired the Salesforce for Outlook Action Menu, which let users create new Salesforce for Outlook records from the Salesforce for Outlook side panel.
 Since that date, users no longer had access to the “New Records” button, eliminating their ability to create Salesforce records from Outlook through the Salesforce for Outlook application.

-In June of 2023, Salesforce will officially retire Salesforce for Outlook.
-At that time, administrators will lose access to all remaining Salesforce for Outlook features – and all settings and user assignments saved in Outlook configurations.
+In June of 2024 (originally June of 2023), if everything goes according to plan, Salesforce will officially retire Salesforce for Outlook.
+At that time, administrators will lose access to all remaining Salesforce for Outlook features —and all settings and user assignments saved in Outlook configurations.
 Fortunately, the app’s retirement won’t impact saved contact, event, task, or email data, which will remain available in their existing Salesforce and Outlook formats.

 To learn Salesforce’s perspective on the retirement of Salesforce for Outlook, the following publications offer further details:

-- Salesforce for Outlook Retirement: Salesforce for Outlook product retirement has been rescheduled for June 2023.
-The side panel action menu (also known as the New Record button) stops functioning in Summer ’21.
+- Salesforce for Outlook Retirement: Salesforce for Outlook product retirement has been rescheduled for June 2024.
+The side panel action menu (also known as the New Record button) stopped functioning in Summer ’21.